Damon Harris: Later years

 Harris soon retired from music and earned a degree in music from the University of Nevada.
 After graduating, he worked as a music teacher for special education students at Earl Wooster High School in Reno, Nevada.
 In 1995, he relaunched his music career, in which he re-released the album Silk.
 He also began touring, sometimes billing himself as The Temptations Review Starring Damon Harris.
-Richard Street, another ex-Temptation, periodically performed with Harris' Temptations review until he formed his own Temptations group.
+Richard Street and Glenn Leonard both ex-Temptations, periodically performed with Harris' Temptations review until they formed their own Temptations groups.
 He also briefly toured with former Temptations David Ruffin, Eddie Kendricks and Dennis Edwards before Ruffin and Kendricks died.

 Personal life and death

 In October 1971, Harris met his future wife, Christina Combs, at the backstage of the Apollo Theater.
 In August 1973, they were married at the St. Augustine's Episcopal Chapel in New York City.
 The couple had two children, Otis Robert Harris III and Dominique Chris-Ann Harris.

 At the age of 47, Harris was diagnosed with prostate cancer, while making a comeback into the music industry.
 In September 2000, Harris (who, at the time, was in remission) went public with his bout, telling Billboard magazine: "I had two choices.
 Be despondent and get mad at God, or accept it and do something positive."
 A month later, his health struggle was profiled in The New York Times.
 In 2001, Harris founded The Damon Harris Cancer Foundation, a non-profit organization designed to raise awareness of prostate cancer diagnoses and treatments.
 The organization has a special focus in reaching Black audiences, as Black men have an approximately 60 percent higher chance of contracting prostate cancer than white men, and are twice as likely to die from the disease.

 On May 5, 2001, South Jersey radio host Tim Marshall organized the first Damon Harris Cancer Foundation Benefit Gala held in Mount Laurel NJ.
 Entertainers including Ms. Marilyn Marshall and The Delfonics paid tribute to Harris who was honored for his charitable works.
 Harris received a Proclamation from the New Jersey Legislature presented by State Senator Diane Allen.
 Harris was also a regular guest co-host on R&B Showcase Radio Show on WBZC FM in South Jersey.

 On February 18, 2013, Harris died at a Baltimore hospice from prostate cancer, at the age of 62.
+He died a week and a half before fellow Temptation Richard Street.